#NoConditionsApply – FCB Ulka for Times of India

 Link to campaign video: www.facebook.com/FCB.Global/videos/10155867007549204/

 “Anything But Sorry” – FCB Canada for Canadian Down Syndrome Society

 Brief description: This campaign succeeds last year’s Cannes-winning “Down Syndrome Answers,” and was launched to coincide with Canadian Down Syndrome Week (November 1–7).
 For parents welcoming a baby with Down syndrome, “Anything But Sorry” is what they want to hear.
 Because the birth of every child should be celebrated, not apologized for.

 “A Child Is A Child” – FCB Inferno for Unicef UK

 FCB Inferno launched four new films for Unicef UK as part of its campaign platform “A Child Is A Child.”
 The films celebrate the vital and loving roles played by sisters, brothers, aunts and uncles, while also highlighting the absurdity and dangers of excluding them under the current refugee family reunion laws.
 The films call on the public to sign a petition asking the government to stop keeping families apart.

 “Disrupting Our Thought Patterns.
 Developing Our Communications in a Borderless World” – FCB Global presents to BDF

-Holly Brittingham, senior vice president of global talent and organizational development of FCB Global, and Vita Harris, chief strategy officer of FCB, presented to more than 300 attendees at Beiersdorf’s headquarters in Germany, on developing our thought patterns and how those can be biased.
+Holly Brittingham, SVP of global talent and organizational development of FCB Global, and Vita Harris, chief strategy officer of FCB, presented to more than 300 attendees at Beiersdorf’s headquarters in Germany, on developing our thought patterns and how those can be biased.